 Let’s have a look at what translingualism is.
 Translingualism means users gain meaning through their relations to other modes, particularly those drawn from popular culture (Pennycook 2007; Sultana, Dovchin &Pennycook 2015).
 Translingual pedagogy is by nature a hybrid practice, recontextualizing students’ translanguaging experiences to accomplish new goals using a hybrid set of routines and resources (David, Pacheco, & Jiménez, 2019).

-Why do we create translingual classroom?
+Why do we create a translingualclassroom?

 As an ESL learner and teacher, I am wondering if it is more important to teach a standard accent or help students express themselves clearly and explicitly when learning a new language.
 From my perspective, comprehensibility plays a more crucial role than accent.
 Especially in some Asian countries, under the exam-oriented education system, teachers and students pay more attention to getting higher scores than using the language in their daily life.
 In this sense, students may suffer from awkward silences when they communicate with others.
 Therefore, it is necessary to change the mindset and welcome the translingual approach in a language classroom.